emidln/yunobuiltin/README.rst

 yunobuiltin
 ===========

 Some functions to make life in a Python/JSON world easier.
-This library was developed while building Curiosity.com by Beacon Solutions, Inc. We use it everywhere.
+This is a FORK of a library that was developed at Curiosity.com and open-sourced by Beacon Solutions, Inc.
+I use it everywhere

 Download
 ========